ACCESS-NRI/CMIP7_MED_Hackathon/_episodes/04-writingyourrecipe.md

 > The error message above points to a file named
 > [config-references.yml][config-references]
 > This is where ESMValTool stores all its citation information.
 To add yourself
+> as an author, you will need to use and run ESMValTool in developer mode, then
-> as an author, add your name in the form `lastname_firstname` in alphabetical
+> add your name in the form `lastname_firstname` in alphabetical
 > order following the existing entries, under the `# Development team` section.
 > The file used in this Gadi module doesn't have editing permissions
 > so use an existing author.
 See the